moizahmed813/moizahmed813/README.md

 # Hello, World! 👋🏼

-I'm Moiz Ahmed, a Computer Science student.
+I'm Moiz Ahmed, a BSc Computer Science student.
 Welcome to my GitHub profile!

 ## About Me

-- 🔭 I'm currently working on Data Science internship projects by CodSoft.
+- 🔭 I am currently working on Data Science internship projects by CodSoft.
-- 🚀 I'm currently learning Python, Data Science & Machine Learning.
+- 🚀 I am learning Python, Data Science & Designing.
-- 💬 Ask me about Database Systems, Designing & Data Science.
+- 💬 Ask me about Data Science, Designing, and Development.
-- ⚡ Fun fact: I am a creative thinker and passionate learner.
+- ⚡ Fun fact: I am a creative thinker and a passionate learner.

 ## Connect with Me

-Connect with me here on GitHub or check out my Social Media profiles from the following link: https://linktr.ee/moiz_ahmed_/
+Connect with me here on GitHub or check out my social media profiles and work from the following link: https://linktr.ee/moiz_ahmed_/

 Looking forward to connecting with fellow developers and enthusiasts! ✨